garrekstemo/TransferMatrix.jl/docs/src/index.md

 ## API

 Only exported (i.e. can be used without the `TransferMatrix.` qualifier after loading the TransferMatrix.jl package with `using TransferMatrix`) types and functions are considered part of the public API of the TransferMatrix.jl package.
 All of these objects are documented in this manual.
-If not, please open an issue here.
+If not, please [open an issue](https://github.com/garrekstemo/TransferMatrix.jl/issues/new).
 The advanced user is encouraged, however, to access the guts of TransferMatrix.jl and modify portions to achieve a desired outcome or test a different approach to the algorithm.
 This implementation is as modular as possible to maximize flexibility;